XRP Ledger Standards

 author: Mayukha Vadari

-discussion-from: https://github.com/XRPLF/XRPL-Standards/discussions/144
+proposal-from: https://github.com/XRPLF/XRPL-Standards/discussions/144

 status: Draft